-Lexus CT information: everything you need to know if you own it, are thinking of buying one or just want to find out more about the hybrid hatchback.
-Click on the links below for all of CAR magazine’s news, reviews, videos, scoops and spy photos of the CT200h car range.
-We list the top 10 stories for each model – and where appropriate you can click on ‘More’ to browse even more of our archive.
+Lexus CT premium hatchback information: all the details on the hybrid hatch if you own it, are thinking about buying one or just want to find out more about it.
+Check out the links below for all of CAR’s news, reviews and scoops of the CT200h.
+Click on ‘more’ on each article section to browse the archive.

 60sec road test

 The Lexus CT is flawed to say the least.
 It’s running the platform from the previous-generation Prius (the XW30, for model designation nerds) so is now considered old hat in the hybrid world and doesn’t drive especially well either – it’s rather lifeless.
 The poor packaging makes for a cramped (and now dated) interior, while the ride on the CT’s large wheels is jiggly.
 It’s gained a number of facelifts in its life to keep it up to date, with the latest coming in 2018.
 Still, there are some very impressive clean emissions and claimed fuel economy figures (good luck trying to match them in the real world) and it’s all built exquisitely, as you might expect from Lexus.

 Almost anything else in the class – a diesel A3 or A-Class

 There’s only one, but we still wouldn’t pick it

 Promise of 65mpg+ and sub-100g/km, Lexus badge, well equipped